 Read on to find out.

-What Happened to Silicon Valley Bank
+What Caused the Silicon Valley Bank to Collapse?

 For context, a bank run happens when a large number of depositors withdraw their money simultaneously from a bank due to concerns that the bank might become insolvent.
 As more and more people withdraw their funds, the bank’s cash reserves diminish, and it may ultimately become unable to repay its depositors.
 Bank runs have occurred in the past, including during the Great Depression and the 2008-09 financial crisis.